laro/Cilia/README.md

 Corresponding examples for C++, Cpp2, Carbon, Rust, Swift, Kotlin, Java, C#, and D are given [separately](/comparison/).

+## New Syntax for C++

+Cilia is mainly a new syntax for C++, so it has the same core features:
+- compiled to machine code,
+- high performance & low-level control,
+- statically typed,
+- object-oriented (with classes, inheritance, polymorphism),
+- generic programming (with templates, concepts),
+- memory & resource management with [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization) & smart pointers (instead of garbage collection),
+- exceptions, const correctness,
+- compile-time computation, coroutines, static reflection.

+Furthermore it is a collection of – in my opinion – quite obvious ideas.
+And mostly taken from other programming languages, of course.

+> Currently it is more of a **wish list**, a "thought experiment".
+> But a transpiler seems to be feasible (like Herb Sutter is doing it with Cpp2).
+> In the long run one could imagine a Cilia parser/frontend, producing an AST for the common backend of an existing C++ compiler (like clang).

 ## CamelCase Style

 Roughly in the style of Qt and Java (or JavaScript, TypeScript, Kotlin, Swift).

 - All types and **classes** in **UpperCamelCase** (AKA PascalCase).